 - Contains LONGEVIS, a blend of nutrients including antioxidants, omega-3, omega-6 fatty acids and a prebiotic, proven* to extend the healthy lifespan and improve quality of life of cats aged 7 years and above

 - Helps support key vital functions (immune, renal, digestion)

 - Balanced gut micro-flora for digestive health - thanks to chicory, a natural prebiotic, which naturally stimulates the growth of good bacteria in the cat’s intestine.

-- Balanced minerals for a healthy urinary system by promoting a urine pH in the safe range to help minimise the risk of urinary stone formation.
+- Healthy urinary system by promoting a urine pH in the safe range to help minimise the risk of stones.